-BPM is often described as an operations management discipline of improving end-to-end business processes by discovering and analyzing them, modeling and measuring how they work and improving them through optimization and automation activities.
+BPM is often described as an operations management discipline of improving end-to-end business processes Business process management by discovering and analyzing them, modeling and measuring how they work and improving them through optimization and automation activities.
 This is similar to theviews expressed in disciplines, such as total quality management, and in standards, such as ISO 9000.
-Business process management is related to several other disciplines, such as program management, project management, IT systems management and quality management, which all share the common goal of improving company performance.
+Business process management quality management is related to several other disciplines, such as program management project management, project management BPM concepts, IT systems management and quality management program management, which all share the common goal of improving company performance.

 History of Business Process Management

 The history of business process management originated with business and commerce themselves, as different people and groups became specialists for different activities and then combined them to create value for others.
-Formal BPM concepts, such as tasks, departments, functions, production and outputs, began to emerge during the early 1900’s as businesses began to address job-shop scheduling challenges.
+Formal BPM concepts Business process modeling, such as tasks, departments, functions, production and outputs, began to emerge during the early 1900’s as businesses began to address job-shop scheduling challenges.
 Throughout the 1900’s, these concepts continued to develop and evolve as companies expanded, restructured and sought to improve their operations.

 Business process modeling entered the picture in earnest during the 1990’s and became a key input to the business process automation trends approximately at the turn of the century.
 Quality management methodologies, such as Six Sigma, Lean and Kanban, built upon the foundations BPM set and provided an expanded toolset for companies to measure and improve operational performance.